brianshumate/docker-couchbase-server/README.md

 ## Prepare Docker Host

-Some preparation of the host operating system running the Docker daemon will be required prior to launching Docker containers.
+Some preparation of the host operating system running the Docker daemon is required prior to launching Docker containers.
 The exact preparation steps differ depending on the OS distribution.

 ### Debian, Ubuntu, CentOS or RHEL